mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 ### Dictionaries

-Dictionaries in Ansible are key value pairs and can also be defined as variables and provide a mechanism for referencing data.
+Dictionaries in Ansible are key value pairs sometmes referred to as hashtables in other languages .
+Dirctionaries can also be defined as variables and provide a mechanism for referencing data.

 Dictionary variables are defined with the curly braces ```{}```.
 An example of a dictionary variable being defined is shown below.